saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 tf.config.experimental.list_physical_devices()
 ```

 🚨 Note: The following steps outline how to remove the virtual environment and miniforge.
-You can skip these steps.
+The guide to installing TensorFlow with GPU support ends here.
+You can skip these next steps.

-## Remove Virtual Environment
+## 1. Remove Virtual Environment
 Deactivate and delete the created conda virtual environment.
 ```
 conda info --envs